mcjonker/integer-from-string/README.md

 # random-integer
-Insures that an entered string value is an integer and converts it to an integer, rather than only accept integers and crashing the program when a non-integer value is entered.
+This small piece of Java code can be used to insure that an entered string value is an integer.
+If the entered string value is an integer, it converts it to an integer.
+This allows for program versatility, rather than accepting one data type and allowing an invalid entry to crash the software.